Skip to main content

 ACCA vs CMA US — Key Differences

 ACCA is a comprehensive professional qualification covering audit, tax, financial reporting, and advisory over 13 papers — ideal for those pursuing public accounting or international portability across 140+ countries.
-CMA US is a focused two-part certification by IMA (USA) specifically designed for management accountants and corporate finance professionals inside organisations.
+CMA US is a focused two-part certification by IMA (USA) specifically designed for management accountants and corporate finance professionals.
 If your goal is FP&A, corporate finance, or working in US MNC finance teams, CMA US is the more direct route.
 If you want Big 4 audit, tax advisory, or a globally-recognized professional designation, ACCA is the stronger choice.

 ACCA (UK)CMA US (IMA)